 This is a small, friendly spa town with little fountains in the main square which the children love to run in and out of.
 Great new swimming pool – indoor and outdoor with a sliding roof–but boys have to wear speedo type trunks- not shorts!
 On the Place de La Liberte you will find Pelen with its delicious chocolates and scrummy cakes.
 They have refurbished their upstairs salon, so a good place to indulge on a dull day.
 The historic rue du Commerce with its covered walkways and interesting shops has a romantic ambience, particularly in the evening.
 The traditional spa baths , the theatre, the the colourful market on Thursday mornings are all worth going to.

 The large county town about an hour away.
 Vauban’s Citadel, the zoo and museums make this a good day out for a family.
 Plenty of information in the house.

 Renowned for its cheese, this historic little town has a Maison du Comte and a cheese festival, too.

 Full of beautiful, historic buildings and good shopping and restaurants.
 An hour from Blois-sur-Seille.

-Do go to the Salin Royale with its zany gardens and great architecture.
+Do go to the Saline Royale d’Arc-et-Senans with its zany gardens and Ledoux’ s great architecture.

 LAC DE CHALAIN

-Near Doucier – about 20 mins from Maison McDonald – good swimming from a sandy beach with pedaloes, canoes and sailing boats available for hire.
-There is an aquatic park at Domaine de Chalain with indoor and outdoor paddling and swimming pools with a variety of chutes and cascades and other fun things.
-It is open from early April to the end of October.
+Near Doucier – about 20 mins from Maison McDonald – good swimming from a sandy beach with pedalos, canoes and sailing boats available for hire.
+Excellent Pizzeria Le Lacustra ,serving a variety of dishes is close.

 LAC DE VOUGLANS